New European Commentary

 Job 8:13 So are the paths of all who forget God.
 The hope of the godless man shall perish-

-Given all Job's references to God, it is patently wrong to assume he was "Godless" and had 'forgotten God'; we are hereby warned as to the dangers of assuming someone is not 'of God' because of the path of logical which our theological positions have led us down.
+Given all Job's references to God, it is patently wrong to assume he was "Godless" and had 'forgotten God'; we are hereby warned as to the dangers of assuming someone is not 'of God' because of the path of logic which our theological positions have led us down.
 And yet there is still some truth in what Bildad says; those who "forget God" will indeed perish, and the phrase is used about Israel in Dt.
 32:18; Ps.
 106:21.
 Job was experiencing the sufferings of those who "forget God" even though he himself had most clearly not done so.
 In this we see the nature of representational suffering and intercession, which came true in its ultimate term in the Lord Jesus, the "suffering servant" based upon Job.

 Job 8:14 whose confidence shall break apart, whose trust is in a spider’s web-